os-climate/osc-github-devops/.github/actions/python-dynamic-version-action/README.md

 SPDX-FileCopyrightText: 2024 The Linux Foundation
 -->

-# Check Python Dynamic Versioning
+# Check for Python Dynamic Versioning

-Parses pyproject.toml for the versioning type used by the project.
+Parses pyproject.toml to check if the project uses dynamic versioning.

 ## python-dynamic-version-action